 Blade Runner (1982)

 Blade Runner is altogether a new take on AI.
-The flick showcased on how AI could combine the human race and the society to take it to the super next level.
+The flick showcased on how AI could combine the human race and society to take it to the super next level.
 Ridley Scott’s film was much more focused on humanoids possessing human-like features and brilliantly utilizing the features equal to humans.
 In fact, they were visualized just like humans and made the audience believe in AI.

 The film describes the fine line between humans and machines and explains the fascinating AI characters.